Spring Boot User Registration and Login Example Tutorial

 - Maven

-We validate the user registration fields with Java bean validation annotations with Hibernate validator implementation.
+We validate the user registration fields with Java bean validation annotations and Hibernate validator implementation.

-Basically, we will develop a simple User Registration Module using Role-based Spring Security which can use in any spring MVC-based project.
+Basically, we will develop a simple User Registration Module using Role-based Spring Security that can be used in any Spring MVC-based project.

-Let's get started with our objective what we'll build?
+Let's get started with our objective.
+What will we build?

 We will build two main functionalities:

-1. Register a user (stored data into MySQL database).
+1. Register a user (stored data in MySQL database).

 2. Login Authentication - validate user login credentials with database email and password.